owntheweb/static-nextjs-blog/posts/2009/do-it-with-drupal-seminar-in-new-orleans.md

 ### Is it possible to create custom maps of hotels, galaxies, and other non-standard maps in a Google Maps kind of way?

 Yes (anything is of course).
 I'm still working on the how, but [openlayers](https://openlayers.org/) is a great option for displaying any tilesets with geographical data.
 [MapBox](https://mapbox.com/) is a set of tools for making GIS solutions work.
-[Here](https://developmentseed.org/blog/2009/jul/01/generating-custom-map-tiles-rapidly-cloud) and [here](https://developer.amazonwebservices.com/connect/entry.jspa?externalID=1404) and [here](https://mapbox.com/tools/tilemill) are interesting reads for generating custom tilesets.
+[Here] *-link archived-* and [here](https://developer.amazonwebservices.com/connect/entry.jspa?externalID=1404) and [here] *-link archived-* are interesting reads for generating custom tilesets.

 ### How do I film, upload, manage, and sell video for an event online?

 With [National Space Symposium](https://www.https://spacesymposium.org.org) coming up, video is on the table.
-[Lullabot](https://www.lullabot.com) was putting the answer to this question into action as they organized the [Do It With Drupal](https://www.doitwithdrupal.com) conference.
+[Lullabot](https://www.lullabot.com) was putting the answer to this question into action as they organized the [Do It With Drupal] *-link archived-* conference.
 [Kaltera](https://corp.kaltura.com/) is what they use, and I picked up some info and swag from a helpful Kaltura person there.
 [Brightcove](https://www.brightcove.com) is another video platform to check out.

 ### How do I optimize the speed of a Drupal website?

 Caching is key.
-Look into [memcached](https://memcached.org/), [Mod\_expires](https://httpd.apache.org/docs/2.0/mod/mod_expires.html), [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), [Proxy Cache](https://www.web-caching.com/proxy-caches.html), [OpCode Cache](https://devbee.com/opcode_cache_for_dummies), [Query Cache](https://dev.mysql.com/doc/refman/5.1/en/query-cache.html), and [Varnish](https://varnish.projects.linpro.no/).
+Look into [memcached](https://memcached.org/), [Mod\_expires](https://httpd.apache.org/docs/2.0/mod/mod_expires.html), [CDN](https://en.wikipedia.org/wiki/Content_delivery_network), [Proxy Cache] *-link archived-*, [OpCode Cache] *-link archived-*, [Query Cache] *-link archived-*, and [Varnish] *-link archived-*.
 Something like [Apache SOLR](https://lucene.apache.org/solr/) will speed up search.
 [Pressflow](https://www.pressflow.org) is an enhanced derivative of Drupal that is also worth looking into that runs faster.
-[Mercury](https://www.chapterthree.com/blog/josh_koenig/project_mercury_preconfigured_drupalvarnish_ec2_ami) runs Drupal in the cloud making things very scalable on an as-needed basis.
+[Mercury] *-link archived-* runs Drupal in the cloud making things very scalable on an as-needed basis.

 ### How do some Drupal websites handle millions of visitors per day?

 Everyone handles this differently.
-Some are using [Mercury](https://www.chapterthree.com/blog/josh_koenig/project_mercury_preconfigured_drupalvarnish_ec2_ami) for a quick solution that is evolving quickly.
+Some are using [Mercury] *-link archived-* for a quick solution that is evolving quickly.
 Other cloud hosting is used to deliver content to millions.
 All are using caching as seen in the above question.
 Load balancers are definitely in the mix.
 I'm still doing a lot of research in this area.

 ### How do I roll out features from a local test server to a live Drupal website without losing my mind?